OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 *   Fulfill your sales and support requests
 *   Communicate with you as described elsewhere in this policy

-We require these providers to agree to strict data protection requirements in keeping with our privacy policy standards and our commitments under our EU-US Privacy Shield and Swiss-US Privacy Shield certifications as discussed below.Learn MoreShow Less
+We require these providers to agree to strict data protection requirements in keeping with our privacy policy standards, the European Union's General Data Protection Regulation ("GDPR"), and our commitments under our EU-US Privacy Shield and Swiss-US Privacy Shield certifications as discussed below.
+You can view the vendors we use to help us provide the Service on our Vendors page.

+We do not share your information with any third parties for their own advertising purposes.Learn MoreShow Less

 Examples of our service providers include PayPal and Adyen for processing payments from our paid users, Salesforce for helping us with our email communications and Evernote Business sales outreach, and analytics providers like Google Analytics.
 Other service providers include resellers that we work with to help distribute Evernote.
 If you purchase a Paid Service from a reseller instead of directly from Evernote, we may need to share limited information with the reseller to ensure accuracy in payment, account management, and delivery of services to you.

-We do not share your information with any third parties for their own advertising purposes.

 *   Your Content is private unless you decide you want to share it.
 You may choose to share using public links or through any of the Service’s features that allow you to share or collaborate on Content (“Collaboration Features”).
 If you choose to share, we may need to take steps to facilitate your collaboration.
 Learn MoreShow Less

 There are features in Evernote that allow you to publish and share some of your notes and notebooks publicly, but these are optional.
 Any information that you post in these locations, or in our user forum, can be read, collected, and used by anyone and could enable others to send you unsolicited messages.
 Evernote enables you to determine whether to post personal or otherwise sensitive information to publicly accessible areas of our site, so you should carefully consider how you use the Service.
 Evernote is not responsible for any publication or use of any information you choose to post in these locations.